About the President and CEO

 John A. Herbst

 John began his career as a high school teacher in 1974 at Paterson Catholic High School in New Jersey where he moderated a junior historian club.
 He involved his students in award-winning local history projects, creating publications and exhibits.
 In 1977, he became the curator of history at the Paterson Museum and was instrumental in later having the museum moved from tiny cramped quarters to the Rogers Locomotive Shop in the Great Falls Historic District where he was on the board of directors for 10 years.
+He also served as a trustee of the Passaic County Historical Society for a decade.

 In 1979, he became director of education at the New Jersey Historical Society.
 After four years he left to become the founding director of the American Labor Museum at the Botto House National Landmark.
 He directed the breakthrough three-site exhibition Life and Times in Silk City.